AI agent permissions at the tool boundary

 Roles do not capture argument risk

 In RBAC, "can issue refunds" is a binary capability.
-But a $5 refund and a $50,000 refund are fundamentally different operations with different risk profiles, different approval requirements, and different audit implications.
+But a $5 refund and a $50,000 refund are fundamentally different operations with different risk profiles, different approval requirements, and different review requirements.
 The tool is the same.
-The arguments change everything.
-Roles cannot express this without exploding into thousands of micro-permissions that are impossible to manage.
+The arguments change the risk.
+Roles cannot express this without exploding into thousands of micro-permissions no team can maintain.

 Agents can be hijacked

-A human with the "admin" role will not suddenly start deleting production databases because a customer sent a cleverly worded email.
-An agent will.
-Prompt injection can redirect an agent's behavior while its identity and role remain unchanged.
+A human with the "admin" role usually will not start deleting production databases because a customer sent a cleverly worded email.
+An agent can.
+Prompt injection can redirect an agent's behavior while its identity and role can remain intact.
 Permissions must evaluate the action itself, not just who is taking it.

 Context changes the answer

-The same tool call can be safe or dangerous depending on context.
+The same tool call can be permitted or blocked depending on context.
 Deleting a record in a dev environment is routine.
 Deleting a record in production is an incident.
-Sending an email to an internal address is fine.
-Sending an email to a competitor's domain is a data breach.
+Sending an email to an internal address can be routine.
+Sending an email to a competitor's domain can become a data leak.
 Static roles treat all invocations identically.
 Agent permissions evaluate each call in context.

 Agent permissions are declarative rules that match on tool name, argument values, and runtime context.
 They are evaluated before the tool executes.
-The agent never sees the policy.
+The policy stays outside the model context.
 Here is a Veto policy that controls a support agent's ability to issue refunds:

 policies: